rilianx/Research/papers/convexity_detection.md

 Methods and concepts are not clearly introduced.
 For instance, LSGO problems should be introduced with more details in the introduction (are discrete/continuous, convex/nonconvex, differentiable, have constraints?); it is not clear **what decomposition methods actually do**; also is not clear what do you mean with accuracy of the decomposition.

 The paper lacks a background section which explains clearly the problem and the notation that will be used in the rest of the paper.
 For instance, In Section 2, Fig. 1 all the notation used in the figures is not explained before, thus they are very hard to understand without looking forward in the text.
+In addition, it is difficult to understand what is the idea of these structures because

 Avoid **acronyms** in the **abstract** unless the **acronym** is commonly understood and used multiple times in the **abstract**.
 If an **acronym** is used in the **abstract**, it must be spelled out (defined) in the **abstract**, and then spelled out again the first time it is used in the body of the paper.